Wildlife Images Can Create a Charming Old Country Atmosphere

 Ha...now a days you sure wouldn't let a 10 year old take that kind of trip without parental supervision.
 Sad thing about this story is that it's the people now a days who are scarier than the black bears are.
 How times have changed.

-Bear Mom and Babies are Cute but Don't Get in Between Them
+Mom and Cubs are Cute but Don't Get Between Them

 They truly are quite an impressive sight but you do have to be careful in how you approach them.
 How fast can a black bear run?
 Let's just say that you should not be thinking that you might be able to out run one.